georgeutsin/whistlet/README.md

 sh db-reset.sh

 ```
-*IIf you have another MySQL instance running on port 3306, remember to stop it before running the script.
+*If you have another MySQL instance running on port 3306, remember to stop it before running the script.
 Docker won't be able to start a container on an active port*

 Optional: Install Kitematic for visual container debugging